 Take a look around your local area and see if any typically haunted places are still operating in the summer.
 As a bonus, summer ghost tours are often heavily discounted!

 Who doesn’t love cute little farm animals?!
-Although this is a to-do list for summer, the best time to visit is late spring, when the baby animals are just about old enough to be galloping ad gambling around the fields.
+Although this is a to-do list for summer, the best time to visit is late spring, when the baby animals are just about old enough to be galloping ad gambling around the fields or at twitch casinos.

 This may be more suited to smaller kids, but there’s always a little kid inside every teenager just waiting too ooh and aah over baby pigs, sheep, chickens, cows and all manner of animals you find on the farm.